 There are two types of driving records – certified that will cost you $5, and uncertified that will cost you $3.
 Both of them contain the same information, but only a certified one is accepted as evidence in a court of law.
 Uncertified driver’s record is the most frequently requested type if you do not need a record for legal purposes.

 By visiting the online service and print a copy of your record, you will manage to complete the process online.
+Your driving record will help you to check your Arizona driver’s license status.
 The fee for the online method is $3.
 The information Driver License Motor Vehicle Record will show are:

 - license number,

 On the other hand, it won’t show your social media number (unless it is current/previous Customer/Driver License Number, medical information for CDL holders).

 You need to complete the Motor Vehicle Record Request form.
 The fee for the uncertified record will be $3 and the driving record will be valid for three years.
 In contrast, the certified record will be legit for five years and the fee is $5.